smartdeltanetrd/smartdelta-setup/README.md

 4. Download the `docker-compose.yml` file from the setup guide repository and move it to the root of `SmartDelta`.

+5. ## Data Science Flask API Setup
-5. Run the following command in the root of `SmartDelta` folder:
+    Under the root of `SmartDelta` folder, clone the `smartdelta-ml-backend` repository:
     ```sh
+    git clone -b dev-eren https://github.com/smartdeltanetrd/smartdelta-ml-backend.git
+    ```

+6. Run the following command in the root of `SmartDelta` folder:
+    ```sh
     docker compose up
     ```

-6. Wait a few minutes for the containers to be created and started.
+7. Wait a few minutes for the containers to be created and started.
-7. If you get an error related the mongo_db file permission run  `sudo chmod -R 755 /mongo_db` on MACOS or Lınux.
+8. If you get an error related the mongo_db file permission run  `sudo chmod -R 755 /mongo_db` on MACOS or Lınux.
 If you use Windows, then run `icacls C:\mongo_db /grant %username%:F /T icacls C:\mongo_db /grant Users:(RX) /T`

-8. Verify the setup:
+9. Verify the setup:
     - Navigate to `http://localhost:5001`.
 You should see the following JSON response:
       ```json
       {"message":"Hello World"}